 What Happens When I Eat Too Much Fiber?

 Like anything, too much of anything is usually not good for you, this includes fiber.
-Taking too much fiber can cause many uncomfortable side effects, including; gas, bloating, diarrhea, stomach cramping, and constipation.
+Taking too much fiber can cause many uncomfortable side effects, including; gas, bloating, stomach cramping, and constipation.

 How Much Is Too Much?